moxcodes/flotilla_flakes/README.md

 A repository for my personal nixos flakes, still very much a work in progress.

 Current members of the flotilla:
-- rocinante
+- rocinante (for a big-ish laptop w/ WM config)

-(yeah, we're just getting started...)
+- ares (for a little-ish tablet w/ WM config)

 Licence: 'unlicense' (public domain) -- see LICENSE.txt